NEWSLETTER

 Peacocking contests aside, matatus provide a quick snapshot of the country’s psyche.
 They are moving galleries of bygone headlines: a pre-grey-haired Obama, the once-dreaded ICC prosecutor Luis Moreno Ocampo.
 They even tell of Kenyans’ collective love for Facebook and Jesus Christ.
 Jalopy and flashy matatu alike, matatus have the ability to carry the living memory of a city.
 Wa Mungai argues that a good many despondent citizens find emotional salve by vicariously sharing in the dream life of their idols.
 If so, the matatu will certainly live long and prosper, and you won’t find Moha complaining.

-From the February 2017 print edition
+From the February 2017 print edition of The Africa Report magazine